AlexanderAbramovPav/how-to-learn-lending-guide/README.md

-# Практический гайд - как научиться учиться
+# Practical guide - how to learn

-Сайт содержит современные и эффективные подходы к обучению, которые можно использовать в своей жизни.
+The site contains modern and effective approaches to learning that you can use in your life.

-## Описание проекта
+## Project Description

-Многим людям очень трудно даётся обучение, потому что многие используют неэффектиные или неподходящие для себя подходы к обучению. Данный практический гайд призван развеять сомнения, что обучение - это всегда трудно, долго и бесполезно.
+Many people find it very difficult to learn, because many use ineffective or unsuitable approaches to learning.
+This practical guide is designed to dispel doubts that learning is always difficult, long and useless.

-## Используемые технологии
+## Technologies used

-* Hyper Text Markup Language (HTML) – язык разметки гипертекста.
+* Hyper Text Markup Language (HTML) – hypertext markup language.
-* Cascading Style Sheets (CSS) — каскадные таблицы стилей — формальный язык описания внешнего вида документа, написанного с использованием языка разметки.
-CSS используется для задания цветов, шрифтов, расположения отдельных блоков и других аспектов представления внешнего вида веб-страниц.
+* Cascading Style Sheets (CSS) — cascading style sheets are a formal language for describing the appearance of a document written using a markup language.
+CSS is used to specify colors, fonts, the location of individual blocks and other aspects of the presentation of the appearance of web pages.

-## Системные требования
+## System requirements

-HTMLv5
+HTMLv5, CSS3

-## Планы по доработке
+## Improvement plans

-Заменить href в ссылках с "#" на реальные адреса сайтов
+Make the site adaptive